 Spatial Cognition is a broad term referring to what information a cognitive agent can have about space, like distances or directions, and how to process that information (Vasilyeva and Lourenco 2012).
 The term cognitive agent includes humans, animals and autonomous robots, who form a full cognitive system together with their bodies and their environment.
 In classical information processing there is a division between the brain or the AI (Artificial Intelligence) system and the perception of a spatial problem, the agent's actions, its body and the environment.
-Information is abstracted from the real-world problem and translated into a knowledge representation, existing within the brain or AI system to perform spatial reasoning.
+Information, existing within the brain or AI system to perform spatial reasoning.
 However, in a full cognitive system, this distinction is dropped in favor of a contiguous system, of which the spatial problem itself is a part of.
 This has the advantage of bypassing the abstraction of spatial relations and being able to simulate them, and spatial interactions, through motion models (Freksa et al. 2017a).